 Even after very recently being officially announced as a new comedy team, the Hal Roach studios immediately dispensed with the newly established ‘Laurel & Hardy‘ branding and even more inexplicably stepped away from the ‘Stan & Ollie‘ characters and marketed ‘Putting Pants on Philip‘ as another ‘All-Stars‘ comedy.
 Thankfully though, even as ‘Philip & Piedmont’ the film is quality and as it transpired to be the final outing for the boys as non-Stan & Ollie characters, we can easily overlook these confusing elements.

-There are a lot of laughs here.
+There are indeed a lot of laughs to be had here.
 Stan and Babe are on fine form and carry the film completely on their own, there being a notable absence of any supporting cast members from the Roach ‘Stock Company’.

 The next film would see a return to the shabby suits and bowler hats and this time, thankfully, they were pretty much here to stay.